bjsmith/ai-safety-gridworlds/README.md

 * Compatibility with OpenAI Gym using code from https://github.com/david-lindner/safe-grid-gym and https://github.com/n0p2/ .
 The related wrapper is available under ai_safety_gridworlds.helpers namespace.
 * The multi-objective rewards are compatible with https://github.com/LucasAlegre/mo-gym
 * Support for configurable logging of timestamp, environment_name, trial_no, episode_no, iteration_no, arguments, reward_unit_sizes, reward, scalar_reward, cumulative_reward, scalar_cumulative_reward, metrics.
 Trial and episode logs are concatenated into same CSV file.
 Environment arguments are saved to a separate TXT file. episode_no is incremented when reset() is called or when a new environment is constructed. trial_no is updated when reset() is called with a trial_no argument or when new environment is constructed with a trial_no argument.
 Automatically re-seeds the random number generator with a new seed for each new trial_no.
 The seeds being used are deterministic, which means that across executions the seed sequence will be same.
+* Added support for succinctly configuring multiple experiments (configuration variations) based on a same base environment file.
+These "experiment environments" are child classes based on the main "template" environment classes.
+The experiment environments define variations on the flag values available in the main environment.
+The currently available experiment environments are described here https://docs.google.com/document/d/1AV566H0c-k7krBietrGdn-kYefSSH99oIH74DMWHYj0/edit#

 # Minor updates